David C. Jones: Military career

-Colonel David C. Jones (third from right) at Barksdale Air Force Base, Louisiana while serving at the Strategic Air Command in January 1957.
+Colonel David C. Jones (fourth from right) at Barksdale Air Force Base, Louisiana while serving at the Strategic Air Command in January 1957.

 In February 1943, Jones graduated from Roswell Army Airfield flight school in New Mexico, received his pilot wings, and was commissioned a second lieutenant in the United States Army Air Forces.
 After serving as a flying instructor in New Mexico, Arizona and Texas, Jones was assigned to the 3rd Emergency Rescue Squadron of the Fifth Air Force in Japan in 1945.
 He began as a unit pilot, flying Catalina flying boats, and rose to command the squadron.

 From 1948 to 1949 Jones was a unit instructor and then assistant operations and training officer with the 2236th Air Force Reserve Training Center, Godman Field, Kentucky.
 Also during this period, he attended specialized professional military training courses.

 Jones was assigned to the 19th Bombardment Squadron at March AFB, California, in January 1950.
 During his years with the 19th, he rose to aircraft commander, then operations officer and finally commander of the squadron.
 He flew more than 300 hours on combat missions over North Korea, when the squadron was one of the first bombardment units committed to the Korean War.
 In May 1953 he transitioned from bombers to tankers, taking command of the 22nd Air Refueling Squadron at March.
 Promoted to lieutenant colonel in June 1953, he remained at March but returned to bombers the following year as commander of the 33rd Bombardment Squadron.